DATA Robots FOR EXCELLENCE

 Other app components are defined similar to a read-only app - including variable substitution parameters.
 Running SIMGL Maint_GL_LINES results in a spreadsheet as below:

-Step 9: Advanced Methods of Variable Substitution.
+TOPIC 5: Advanced Methods of Variable Substitution.

 D4E allows for advanced methods of replacing user variables when contructing cascaded SQLs.
 These methods can provide the end-user with extra flexibility in defining the range of values they wish to extract.
 For example, consider the following app definition: